 LEED certification – This certification indicates that the winery itself has been built and is operated in an ecologically sound manner.
 LEED (Leadership in Energy and Environmental Design) is the most widely used green building rating system in the world and recognizes five key areas of human and environmental health: sustainable site development, water savings, energy efficiency, material selection, and indoor environmental quality.

-Here are just a few Napa Green Certified Wineries dedicated to sustainability:
+Here are just a few Napa Green Certified Wineries dedicated to sustainability that you'll want to visit:

 Bennett Lane Winery